- Insect Structures

 Brandenburg, Rick L. and Callie P. Freeman, eds.
 Handbook of Turfgrass Insects, Second Edition.
 Annapolis, Maryland: Entomological Society of America, 2012.
 Print.

 Bruneau, Arthur H. and Gail G. Wilkerson, eds.
 Turfgrass Pest Management Manual: A Guide to Major Turfgrass Pests & Turfgrasses.
-Raleigh, North Carolina: North Carolina Cooperative Extension Service, 2006.
+Raleigh, North Carolina: N.C.
+Cooperative Extension, 2006.
 PDF file.

 Capinera, John L. Handbook of Vegetable Pests.
 San Diego, California: Academic Press, 2001.
 Kindle file.